GameBridgeAI/ts_serialize/docs/blog.md

 Read more about [Serializable and SerializeProperty](https://gamebridgeai.github.io/ts_serialize/serializable) here.

-We an apply the snake_case camelCase conversion globally with an optional function "tsTransformKey".
+We can apply the snake_case camelCase conversion globally with an optional function "tsTransformKey".

 ```ts